dong-alex/community-anagrams/README.md

 - Top 10 anagrams = Top 10 requests of the two words searched for
 - No CI/Containerization within MVP, left as a extension

+### Docker

+You can run this entire application under one docker command.

+`docker-compose up --build`

+This will create a temporary database that will store requests.
+But the data may not be persisted upon container resets.